Federal Rules for Home and Community-Based Services

 You have the right to refuse a restriction or plan modification.
 Your provider must not begin or continue a restriction if you do not agree.
 To ensure your voice is heard, you can take certain steps.

-1. Let your case resource manager know.
-You can visit their office, make a phone call or send an email.
-Your case manager must respond to you within two business days to help address the concern.
-If you don't know who your case resource manager is, you can look online at www.dshs.wa.gov/dda/find-dda-office.
+1. Tell your case manager in person, by phone or email.
+They must respond to you within two business days.
+If you don't know who your case resource manager is, contact your local DDCS office and ask someone to look it up for you.

-2. You can ask a question or file a complaint online at https://www.dshs.wa.gov/dda/how-file-complaint-dda
+2. Ask a question or file an online complaint.

 If you have a concern about abandonment, abuse, neglect, exploitation, or financial exploitation, you can call 1-866-END-HARM or 1-866-363-4276